 - This list is where we have ongoing discussions about documentation on MDN.
 We talk about process changes, improvements we've made, and we sort out who would like to work on which content.
 It's highly recommended that you join this list if you're interested in seriously diving into documentation on MDN!
 (Why "dev-mdc"?
 In the past, this site was known as "Mozilla Developer Center", or MDC.
 The mailing list dates back to that era, so it's dev-mdc.)

-- This list is where we hold discussions about the development work on MDN's underlying Kuma platform.
+- This forum is where we hold discussions about the development work on MDN's underlying Kuma platform.
 If you're curious about the development work going on behind the scenes, want to be involved in the process of making decsisions about the platform, or are working on patches to improve the platform, you should definitely get involved on this list.

-There are also a few lists specific to MDN localization communities.
-If your community is very large and active, you can probably get a list created for your community; just ask us and we'll look into it.
-Currently, these languages have lists: Spanish, Japanese, and Portuguese.
+There are also a few forums specific to MDN localization communities.
+If your community is very large and active, you can probably get a forum created for your community; just ask us and we'll look into it.
+Currently, these languages have forums: Spanish, Japanese, and Portuguese.